bamaecohydro/SMZ_southeast/README.md

 # Streamside Management Zone Analysis
-Analysis of SMZs across the southeastern US to determine drivers of channel head location
+Analysis of SMZs across the southeastern US to determine drivers of channel head initiation